Have more spiritual claims and legends attached to Glastonbury than any other place in England?

 Refreshment in the safely old-world George & Pilgrim’s Hotel, founded in the 14th century to serve pilgrims, gave welcome pause for thought.

-Without doubt, Glastonbury is a highly enjoyable visit.
+Without a doubt, Glastonbury is a highly enjoyable visit.
 Its pilgrim tourism is flourishing with a diversity that would dizzy medieval seekers even in their heyday.
 The abbey is informative; tor and Chalice Well, unmediated by museum and costumed guides, encourage imaginations to fly.
 Much is worth a chuckle.
-Some is stirringly thought provoking.
-But then such a pot pourri serves pilgrims of all persuasions; so do we leave the essential truth to the eye and soul of the beholder?
+Some are stirringly thought-provoking.
+But then such a potpourri serves pilgrims of all persuasions; so do we leave the essential truth to the eye and soul of the beholder?
 Glastonbury seems happy to do so.